yididiabera/ApolloLironRecs/README.md

 ## Introduction

-ApolloLironRecs was born from our love for music and the ambition to create a seamless platform for discovering new tracks.
-Our team collaborated to craft an intuitive application that delivers top-notch music recommendations.
+ApolloLironRecs was born from my love for music and the ambition to create a seamless platform for discovering new tracks.
+I dedicated my time to craft an intuitive application that delivers top-notch music recommendations.

 ## Features

 - Explore tracks across a variety of genres.
 - Choose your preferred genres to receive tailored recommendations.
-- Add suggested tracks to your playlists.
 - Access detailed track information and listen via Spotify.

 ## Technology & Architecture